mindspore-ai/docs/tutorials/training/source_en/advanced_use/model_explaination.md

 The following information is displayed on the **Saliency Map Visualization** page:

 - Objective dataset set by a user through the Python API of the dataset.
 - Ground truth tags, prediction tags, and the prediction probabilities of the model for the corresponding tags.
-The system adds the TP, TN, and FP flags(meanings are provided in the page's information) in the upper left corner of the corresponding tag based on the actual requirements.
+The system adds the TP, FN, and FP flags(meanings are provided in the page's information) in the upper left corner of the corresponding tag based on the actual requirements.
 - A saliency map given by the selected explanation method.

 Operations: